-Thankfully, there are simple measures and useful tools for assessing the credibility and quality of both subscription-based and open access journals.
+Fortunately, there are simple measures and practical tools for assessing the credibility and quality of subscription and open access journals.

 Many researchers make copies of their research articles available electronically on their own personal websites, in their institution’s repository, or on academic social media sites.
 This unrestricted access can provide greater exposure to their work, leading potentially to increased citations, and offering access to a broader audience, including those who cannot afford journal subscriptions.

 In most instances publishers allow pre-print (and sometimes post-print) versions of articles to be publicly archived in such a manner.
 However, very few publishers allow an author to self-archive the final publisher’s version/PDF.